 80 years after the golden age of Austrian logic, a new “silver age” has begun.
 From July 9 to July 24 the “Vienna Summer of Logic” will take place at the Vienna University of Technology, organized by the Kurt Gödel Society.
 2000 scientists will come together in Vienna, among them famous researchers such as the Turing-award winners Edmund Clarke and Dana Scott.

-Read more about the Vienna Summer of Logic on the Conference Homepage
+Read more about the Vienna Summer of Logic <link http: vsl2014.at>on the Conference Homepage

 Prof. Helmut Veith